LFPy/LFPy/examples/mazzoni_example/README.txt

 data is a dictionary containing all simulation output:
 - data['LFP'] contains the LFP contributions from all single neurons at all electrode positions: 'data['LFP'][cell_id][electrode_id]

+* A further difference with the simulations used in the paper is that thalamic and corticortical inputs are not included.
+Code for the external input is commented out in 'single_cell.py' but can be included by uncommented the code on lines 121-159.

 # HL 2015-11-02